HaxeFoundation/HaxeManual/content/12-target-details.md

 * .NET version (set by `-D net-ver=xx`, defaults to `20` as described above)
 * .NET target (by default set to `net`, but could be changed using `-D net-target=xxx`, where `xxx` could be `micro`, `compact` or some other).
-* .NET std path (set by `--net-std` option, by default points to netlib directory inside hxcs library)
+* .NET std path (set by `-net-std` option, by default points to netlib directory inside hxcs library)

 The resulting search path will be `<net_std_path>/<net_target>-<net_ver>/`, taking in the consideration default values described above, without any specific configuration haxe will load all .NET DLL files found in `<hxcs_install_path>/netlib/net-20/`.